VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 };
 ```

-Each `Component` keeps a reference to the object that it attaches to and takes care of updating its internal state in order to always stay in sync with the state of the relevant properties of its owner.
-A `Sprite`, for example, computes its position on the screen during the rendering subprocess according to the transformation of its owner.
+Each [Component](/documentation/api/class-component/) keeps a reference to the object that it attaches to and takes care of updating its internal state in order to always stay in sync with the -state of the relevant properties of its owner.
+A [Sprite](/documentation/api/class-sprite/), for example, computes its position on the screen during the rendering subprocess according to the transformation of its owner.

 ## Parenting

-In all possible scenarios, the `VUEngine` instance will enter a `GameState` that must present something to the user to perceive.
+In all possible scenarios, the [VUEngine](/documentation/api/class-vu-engine/) instance will enter a [GameState](/documentation/api/class-gamestate/) that must present something to the user to perceive.
 At the bare minimum, it will be either a visual or an audio object.
-Such objects are constructed and managed by a `GameState` through an instance of the `Stage` class.
-All the objects that belong to a `Stage` have to be instances of the `Actor` class.
-And both, it and the `Stage` class, inherit from the `Container` class, which is a special type of `Entity` that keeps a local transformation relative to that of another `Container` that acts as its parent.
+Such objects are constructed and managed by a [GameState](/documentation/api/class-game-state/) through an instance of the [Stage](/documentation/api/class-stage/) class.
+All the objects that belong to a [Stage](/documentation/api/class-stage/) have to be instances of the [Actor](/documentation/api/class-actor/) class.
+And both, it and the [Stage](/documentation/api/class-stage/) class, inherit from the [Container](/documentation/api/class-container/) class, which is a special type of [Entity](/documentation/api/class-entity/) that keeps a local transformation relative to that of another [Container](/documentation/api/class-container/) that acts as its parent.

-Parenting allows easy transformation of whole sets of `Actor`s in a `Stage` by manipulating the parent of all of them.
+Parenting allows easy transformation of whole sets of [Actor](/documentation/api/class-actor/)s in a [Stage](/documentation/api/class-stage/) by manipulating the parent of all of them.
 Think of a movable pop up with a couple of buttons in it: when the pop up moves, the buttons remain in their positions relative to it, which act as their parent, and this happens without having to manually keep track of the buttons’ absolute or global positions.

 ## Decoupling

 Some of the earliest requirements and goals of the engine were to provide mechanisms that enable the developer to avoid tightly coupled game logic.
-Instead of requiring the implementation of bespoke methods that a class exposes to tackle specific requests or to poll for the status of certain conditions in other classes’ instances, the engine provides a `ListenerObject` class that can send and receive messages in the form of enums or strings, and can listen for or trigger events encoded in enums.
+Instead of requiring the implementation of bespoke methods that a class exposes to tackle specific requests or to poll for the status of certain conditions in other classes’ instances, the engine provides a [ListenerObject](/documentation/api/class-listener-object/) class that can send and receive messages in the form of enums or strings, and can listen for or trigger events encoded in enums.

-Messages can be sent directly to another `ListenerObject` when the target is known, or they can be propagated through the `Stage`’s children list.
+Messages can be sent directly to another [ListenerObject](/documentation/api/class-listener-object/) when the target is known, or they can be propagated through the [Stage](/documentation/api/class-stage/)’s children list.

-A special kind of message, called command, can be propagated to the `Component`s attached to a `Entity`.
+A special kind of message, called command, can be propagated to the [Component](/documentation/api/class-component/)s attached to a [Entity](/documentation/api/class-entity/).

 ## Separation of concerns